 This blog post was written by Liz Powell, IT Project Manager, Jonathan Silver, Clinical Scientist and Deborah Dawson, Consultant Nurse Critical Care at St. George’s University Hospital.

 Staff from St George’s held a successful webinar on Tuesday 22 September to provide their insights into automating the charting of routine patient observations and Early Warning Scores to our Cerner electronic medical record (EMR).
 Leading the webinar was Jonathan Silver, Clinical Scientist, Medical Physics and Clinical Engineering; Deborah Dawson, Critical Care Nurse Consultant; and Liz Powell, IT Project Manager.
 Around 126 people from across Europe registered to listen to their experiences of applying for funding, configuring and deploying integrated vital signs monitors.
 People on the webinar ranged from clinicians from other hospitals to a director of a care of home.Listeners asked some challenging questions covering training, deployment, connectivity and what was learnt during the project.
-Feedback was positive and a recording of the webinar is available here.

 1) Helen Hogan, Frances Healey, Graham Neale, Richard Thomson, Charles Vincent, Nick Black, Preventable deaths due to problems in care in English acute hospitals: a retrospective case record review study, BMJ Quality & Safety (2012)